 - Averaging: spreading purchases over time to reduce timing risk;

-- Arbitrage: exploiting price gaps between platforms.
+- Arbitrage: attempting to profit from price differences between platforms.

 6. Read the Market, Not the Noise